PrefectHQ/prefect/docs/getting-started/installation.md

 - [Install SQLite on Red Hat Enterprise Linux (RHEL)](#install-sqlite-on-rhel).
 - Use [Prefect Cloud](/ui/cloud/) as your API server and orchestration engine.

+## Using Self-Signed SSL Certificates

+If you're using a self-signed SSL certificate, you need to configure your environment to trust the certificate.
+This is usually done by adding the certificate to your system bundle and pointing your tools to use that bundle by configuring the `SSL_CERT_FILE` environment variable.

+If the certificate is not part of your system bundle you can set the `PREFECT_API_TLS_INSECURE_SKIP_VERIFY` to `True` to disable certificate verification altogether.

+***Note:*** This is not secure and so is recommended only for testing!

 ## Proxies

 Prefect supports communicating via proxies through environment variables.
 Simply set `HTTPS_PROXY` and `SSL_CERT_FILE` in your environment, and the underlying network libraries will route Prefect’s requests appropriately.
 You can read more about this in the article [Using Prefect Cloud with proxies](https://discourse.prefect.io/t/using-prefect-cloud-with-proxies/1696).